kgrid/kgrid-activator/README.md

 ### Download an executable binary or war file

-Download the latest release form https://github.com/kgrid/python-execution-stack/releases
+Download the latest release from https://github.com/kgrid/python-execution-stack/releases

 For the executable jar